Renault Twingo: Design and development

 In March 2010, Renault and Daimler, as part of their existing partnership, announced "Project Edison", a collaboration aimed at conceiving a shared platform for small city cars to be used by both companies.
 The Edison platform was designed from the start for mounting either an internal combustion engine or an electric motor as the main power source.

 The first cars using the platform were the third-generation Twingo and the second-generation Smart Forfour.
 Renault and Daimler AG invested equally during the research and development phase, with Renault subsequently specializing in the engines and Daimler in transmissions.

 Both companies tried to ensure a distinctive design.
 Renault designers took inspiration from the Renault 5 and the first generation Twingo.
-This can be seen by the "smile" at the front which was a design feature of the Twingo I. The engine was moved to the rear to allow them to expand the passenger cabin forwards, and allowed the car to have a 45° steering angle which means it was capable of making tight turns in a city environment.
+This can be seen by the "smile" at the front which was a design feature of the Twingo I. The engine was moved to the rear to allow them to expand the passenger cabin forwards, and allowed the car to have a 45° steering angle which means it had a 8.6 m turning circle and was capable of making tight turns in a city environment.
 The car was originally launched with four colour options, as with the original Twingo.

 In January 2019, an updated Twingo was introduced with a new front fascia, cosmetic changes inside and out, and a new base 1.0 L engine; at the same time, declining sales in the UK (just 877 were sold in 2018) led Renault UK to discontinue marketing the right-hand drive model.